-Community ServiceIn the State College Area School District students are recommended to complete community service.
-Although it is not a graduation requirement, in our school and community, we value and encourage service to others, so it is very possible that you have been involved in doing community service for years.
-Community service is also a valuable component for postsecondary planning purposes i.e. college applications, workforce opportunities, study abroad.
-Therefore, we will include community service hours on all students' transcripts.
+Community ServiceIn the State College Area School District, students are recommended to complete community service.
+Although it is no longer a graduation requirement, in our school and community, we value and encourage service to others.
+It is very possible that you have been involved in doing community service for years.
+Community service is also a valuable component for postsecondary planning purposes, i.e. college applications, workforce opportunities, and study abroad.

 - You may not be paid for your service.

 - The service must benefit the "larger community" and may not be a direct benefit to the individual student, the student’s immediate family, team, group, etc. for whom the community service is being provided.
 For example: a student can't submit unpaid hours of work in a family business as community service.
 A student can't submit hours worked in a concession stand if the concession profits are going to a team of which the student is a member.

 - Parent signatures as supervisor will NOT be accepted.

 - Student signatures as supervisor will NOT be accepted.

 - Extended family signatures will be reviewed on a case by case basis.

 - This activity must promote positive change or benefit in a wider community, ie. the benefit may not just be to the student themselves (like job “shadowing” for a class assignment)